ThunderSmoker/CyptoNite/README.md

 4. **Set Up Environment Variables:**

-Create a .env file in the root directory of the project and add your API keys and other necessary environment variables.
+Create a .env.local file in the root directory of the project and add your API keys and other necessary environment variables.
 Example:

 ```
-API_KEY=your_api_key_here
+NEXT_PUBLIC_API_KEY=your_api_key_here
 ```

 5. **Run the Development Server:**